yuranevmer/loopback-connector-mysql/README.md

+> This fork supports MySQL joins.
+You have an example repository at https://github.com/xavitb3/loopback-example-mysql-connector-joins

 # loopback-connector-mysql

 [MySQL](https://www.mysql.com/) is a popular open-source relational database management system (RDBMS).
 The `loopback-connector-mysql` module provides the MySQL connector module for the LoopBack framework.